 This is optional, but a light application of carrier oils, like Jojoba or Argan Oil, on wooden combs can recondition the comb and deliver additional, nourishing effects to the hair follicles.

 What’s the Best Beard Comb?

-If you are striving for an unparalleled grooming experience, you will enjoy using our handcrafted, Sandalwood Pocket Beard Comb.
-The uniquely rich scent while grooming, the expert craftsmanship behind it, its smooth gliding experience through the hairs, and the its travel friendly size are all traits that make for a great comb.
+If you are striving for an unparalleled zenlike grooming experience, you will enjoy using our handcrafted, Sandalwood Pocket Beard Comb.
+The uniquely rich scent while grooming, the expert craftsmanship behind it, its smooth gliding experience through the hairs, and its travel-friendly size are all traits that make for a great comb.
 We humbly believe you will find nothing better!